aledeg/linkdump/README.md

 ![Linkdump icon](icons/linkdump-16.png) button available in the interface.
 Doing so will display the content and the available actions.

-The default download action will dump the storage content into a text file.
-But you can select another download action to suit your needs.
+You can now select between saving the dump content into a file or copy it to the clipboard.
+The default format is text unless you've changed it in the configuration page.
+You can also select a format prior selecting an action.

 When the download action is finished, the storage is cleared.
+It's not the case with the copy action.

 ## How is this useful?